shawcharles/Share_of_Search/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving this tool, please feel free to make a pull request or open an issue.

-## Authors
-Charles Shaw charles.shaw@tandpgroup.com

-## Copyright Notice
-This tool is the proprietary and confidential property of T&P𝑚.
-Unauthorized copying, distribution, modification, or use in any manner is strictly prohibited without express permission from T&P𝑚.